peruukki/nhl-score-api/README.md

 How we use the NHL Stats API:

-- [schedule](https://api-web.nhle.com/v1/schedule/2023-11-07) gives us a list of the week's games; we check the game statuses and get the game IDs to fetch the games' gamecenter landing page data
+- [schedule](https://api-web.nhle.com/v1/schedule/2023-11-07) gives us a list of the week's games; we check the game statuses and get the game IDs to fetch the games' gamecenter landing page and right-rail data
-- [landing](https://api-web.nhle.com/v1/gamecenter/2023020180/landing) gives us the details of an individual game
+- [landing](https://api-web.nhle.com/v1/gamecenter/2023020180/landing) gives us basic details of an individual game
+- [right-rail](https://api-web.nhle.com/v1/gamecenter/2023020180/right-rail) gives us more details of an individual game, like game stats and recap video links
 - [standings](https://api-web.nhle.com/v1/standings/2023-11-07) gives us team stats

 This API is available at https://nhl-score-api.herokuapp.com/, and it serves as the backend for [nhl-recap](https://github.com/peruukki/nhl-recap).